 The War of 1812 is often one of the most overlooked wars in US history, along with the treaty bringing it to an end.
 From a historical perspective, why is the Treaty of Ghent important and what long term results did it bring?

-By 1814 national unity was at stake as support for the war waned and multiple states entertained brokering a separate peace with Britain.
+By 1814 national unity was at stake as war support waned and multiple states entertained brokering a separate peace with Britain.
 Discontented Federalist party members held the Hartford Convention of 1814 to address these grievances, though secession was not proposed.

 President James Madison knew that peace with Britain was needed, though not until American complaints were addressed.
 In August 1814 five US delegates, including political heavyweights John Quincy Adams and Henry Clay, met their British counterparts in the neutral Dutch city of Ghent.

-By December after months of negotiations the two sides were finally able to reach a peace treaty, now known as the Treaty of Ghent.
+After months of negotiations the two sides were finally able to reach a peace agreement.

 The Treaty of Ghent is largely overlooked in American history given that it primarily consisted of a simple peace treaty.
 No territory was exchanged and conditions virtually returned to as they were prior to the war.